duffyevan/NTB_Analysis/README.md

 ?
 ?
 ### Configuring The Program
 Before running the program, you must first configure the settings.
-In the User directory, create `login.csv`.
+In the project directory, create `login.csv`.
 Fill in the following section:
 1. __HOSTPOINT__: The hostname, username and password must be set to those of the HostPoint FTP client so that the upload can be done automatically (Note: The GUI program will not automatically upload to HostPoint).